Durbois/aws-terraform/README.md

 - Security Group from Internet to EC2 ssh
 - Create an AWS Keypair to connect to the EC2 Instance

-ToDo: Maps Subnet Ip with Variable ips
-Create Route Table Association https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route_table_association
+ToDo:
+- Create Security Group
+- Apply Terraform